PhilipHadland/Week4Challenge/README.md

 Possible improvements for future challenge.

 In future challenges I think I would search the documentation and online for functions that can be used to make the code simpler and have more functionality.
 However, I purposely didn't search for any functions in this challenge to try and work on my logic using everything that we've been taught.

+I would also use some CSS to make the calculator look more user friendly.